anuragashok/CloudFlareSync/README.md

 CloudFlareSync
 ==============

-Edit your cloudflare entries in a text file.
-Sync a file to cloudflare records.
+This script fetches your records from domain records from cloudflare into a csv file, and then any changes you make to that file can be synced back to cloudflare.